epolancot/simon-game/README.md

 ![wireframe](/assets/imgs/wireframing.png)

-After the first functional implementation of this project, beta tester complained about confusing scores display.
+After the first fully functional implementation of this project, the scores display felt a little confusing.
 The Current Score now resides in the center of the controls, saving screen real estate and putting that DOM element to work full time.

 ---